 Up to 12 months from £1,129

-- Live and work in Australia for up to a year and travel along the east coast with a hop-on hop-off travel pass
+- Live and work in Australia and travel along the east coast with a hop-on hop-off travel pass

 - Spend nine days jet boating, surfing, sandboarding, and partying in Sydney and Port Stephens